 As your puppy starts to grow, little by little, you teach your dog where to eat, where to drink, where to poop and pee, and other minor things like that.
 There will be days when they will forget how to do these small things and may exhibit bad behaviors, and that’s where discipline comes in.

-As part of disciplining them, they learn some habits and behaviors which will make your bond stronger.
+As part of disciplining them, they learn some habits and behaviors which will make your bond with them stronger.

 With the help of some reinforcement, it is easier to teach our puppy good behavior.